Updated: Feb 18

 On a recent episode of The L Word — and by “recent” I mean recent for me because I never watched it when it was new, there was a story told about male lobsters and how they will help one another climb out of a burning pot of water, whereas the females will hold one another down and ensure that they all die together.
 Where were these instincts first constructed?
 How do we depart from them?
 What is the healing that needs to take place?
 These are questions for another day.

 What I know is that we are what we love.
 In this I find a queer kind of serenity.
-A divine kinship with the other woman, whom I do not know, and who in another life, may have been my friend.
-We are uniquely different, and yet we have known, in our own individual way, loving that girl.
+A divine kinship with the other woman and the other woman in me, whom in another life, may have been my friend.
+We are uniquely different, and yet we have known, in our own individual way, loving the same human being.
 And that alone is enough for me to feel connected to her - the other woman, affectionate even.
 I can love her for offering that essential drink of water to that thirsty-hearted person that I love and adore.
 It may kill me that I couldn’t figure out how to be the person to provide it, but unconditional love….oh….it teaches me to be grateful it was found.
 Somewhere, that water was found.
 Drink, (my) girl.
 Drink.

 Ding.
 Ding.
 Ding.